There are a great number of commercial industries that operate their business on or near water.

 If your client who builds docks files a claim on their Workers’ Comp policy and it is deemed the claim should have been covered under USL&H and there isn’t coverage, it does NOT fall to the standard Workers’ Comp policy – there is no coverage at all.
 What’s worse is that because there are no standard scheduled benefits with USL&H, the claims are much more expensive.

 Here are some common jobs that require USL&H coverage: dock builders, marine contractors, boat builders, bridge builders, freight handlers, vendors delivering products to cruise ships – just to name a few.

 Even if your client is working in/on two feet of navigable water (or less), they legally must have USL&H coverage.
 Failure to have coverage is against the law and carries serious fines.
 If that isn’t enough to scare you, it poses a huge Errors & Omissions exposure for insurance agents.
 Your client is counting on you to advise them on all coverages they need; but when your cabinet contractor failed to mention they occasionally go on boats to fix their cabinets, you are both exposed.

 Risk Innovations is standing by to help.
 When we say we are Workers’ Compensation experts, we mean it.
-Our Workers Compensation Manager, Mike Mendonca, and our Senior Underwriter, Kristi Tinker, have their Certified Marine Insurance Professional (CMIP) designation.
+Our Senior Broker, Kristi Tinker, has her Certified Marine Insurance Professional (CMIP) designation.
 There are only 220 individuals in the United States with this prestigious designation (out of $1.1M+ insurance professionals in the United States).
 The second water comes up in conversation with your commercial clients, give Risk Innovations a call.
 We know the questions to ask and the coverage that is needed to properly protect you and your client.